The 4 Leadership Roles a Successful Professional Must Play

 The graph above is a great way to see why that jump into management tends to be so hard.
 Individual contributors are typically in the role of Player about 90% of the time.
 When they’re asked to be responsible for the work of others, they must make a significant shift in their mindsets, skillsets, and toolsets in order to play the other roles far more often and more skillfully.
 Many early leaders fail to make that shift successfully.

-According to some studies, as many as 50% of new leaders are ineffective in their roles, and 40% of new leaders fail within the first 18 months.
+According to some studies, new leaders need help succeeding, because as many as 50% of new leaders are rated as ineffective in their roles, and 40% of new leaders fail within the first 18 months.
 This carries a huge cost for organizations.
 But luckily, there are ways to support new managers of people and projects that can shift the odds in their favor.

 6 Shifts to Attain Success for New Managers